10Hr/Quote-Process-Granularity-Explorer-Application/README.md

 The Quote Process Granularity Explorer is a specialized analytical tool designed for quantitative researchers and market microstructure analysts working with high-frequency options quote data.
 Its primary objective is to provide insights into how quote processes vary across different time scales, evaluate the granularity of price discovery mechanisms, and examine temporal characteristics of quote arrival processes in options markets.

-This WPF desktop application allows users to load `.arrow` or `.feather` files containing high-frequency option quotes, provides statistical summaries, and performs a **Kolmogorov–Smirnov (KS) test** on the log returns of selected option contracts against a fitted Student’s t-distribution.
+This WPF desktop application allows users to load `.arrow` files containing high-frequency option quotes, provides statistical summaries, and performs a **Kolmogorov–Smirnov (KS) test** on the log returns of selected option contracts against a fitted Student’s t-distribution.
 Users can dynamically configure analyses and export results.

 ---